-Enclosed (under separate cover) is the City's Annual Drinking Water Quality Monitoring Report for 2015.
+Enclosed (under separate cover) is the City's Annual Drinking Water Quality Monitoring Report for 2016.
 The report provides an overview of the regulatory context, outlines the drinking water quality program undertaken by staff and includes associated sample results to provide evidence of potability and compliance with the B.C Drinking Water Protection Regulation.

-In summary, in 2015 a total of 2,900 routine drinking water samples were obtained in Burnaby for bacteriological analysis.
-Of these, 1,617 samples were obtained by City staff from 63 dedicated sample locations selected throughout the City's waterworks system and 1,283 samples were collected by Metro Vancouver staff from 15 locations along its transmission mains located within the City boundary.
+In summary, in 2016 a total of 2,664 routine drinking water samples were obtained in Burnaby for bacteriological analysis.
+Of these, 1,605 samples were obtained by City staff from 63 dedicated sample locations selected throughout the City's waterworks system and 1,059 samples were collected by Metro Vancouver staff from 15 locations along its transmission mains located within the City boundary.
 The samples collected by City staff were submitted to Metro Vancouver laboratory for analysis of Total Coliform, E. Coli (indicator of fecal contamination), Heterotrophic Plate Count (HPC - early indicator of bacterial re-growth in the water mains), and turbidity.
 Free chlorine residual and temperature was also measured in the field at the time of sampling.

-In addition, a limited number of sample locations were also used for monitoring disinfection by-products (trihalomethanes, bromochloromethanes and haloacetic acid), pH, metals and vinyl chloride.
+To: Sustainable City Advisory Committee

-To: Environment Committee From: Director Engineering
+From: Director Engineering